Tunel railway station

 Tunel railway station is a railway station in the former village of Tunel, near Miechów, in the Lesser Poland Voivodeship, Poland.
 The station opened in 1885 and is located on the Warsaw–Kraków railway and Tunel–Sosnowiec railway.
-The train services are operated by Przewozy Regionalne and Koleje Małopolskie.
+The train services are operated by Polregio and Lesser Poland Railways.

 Currently, the area of the village is incorporated into another village, Uniejów-Rędziny, part of Miechów County.
 However, the station located at one end of a rail tunnel still bears the name Tunel.
 The tunnel, after which the village was named, is 768 metres long, and was built in 1934 under the Biala Gora hill.
 The station of Tunel is a main rail junction, where lines go into three directions - towards Warsaw, Kraków, and Katowice.

 Train services

 The station is served by the following services: